Puppy Vaccination Schedule: Keeping Your Pup Healthy

 Vaccination techniques and precautions

 Vaccinations are typically administered through injections, either subcutaneously or intramuscularly.
-Proper techniques, appropriate needle sizes, and precautions should be followed during the vaccination process to minimize any discomfort or potential complications.
+Proper techniques, appropriate needle sizes, and precautions should be followed during the vaccination process to minimize any or potential complications.
 Your veterinarian will employ these techniques and precautions to ensure the vaccination process is safe and stress-free for your puppy.

 Potential Side Effects and Risks